Cultural Policies and Sustainable Development

 The UN Conference on Sustainable Development in 2012 (Rio+20) did not recognise a place for culture in sustainable development.
 Our report 6 on “Rio+20 and culture.
 Advocating for Culture as a Pillar of Sustainability” details our strategy towards Rio+20, analyses in depth its Outcome Document, and explains why it is insufficient.

 The gap between development frameworks and cultural actors is still big.
 A critical mass of actors (in the UN System, at a national level, in the civil society) that explicitly advocate for the role of culture in sustainable development does not yet exist.
-But Rio+20 was useful to better connect actors, to better align their strategies, and to agree on the new opportunities to continue the discussion: the post-2015 Development Agenda of United Nations and Habitat III.
+But Rio+20 was useful to better connect actors, to better align their strategies, and to agree on the new opportunities to continue the discussion: the post-2015 Development Agenda of United Nations and Habitat III. (if you wish, you may also consult our new page on Post-2015).

 It remains to be seen how in the next few years the relation between sustainable development and culture evolves.
 You can become part of the answer.